Jujungas13/CC4001-Programming/README.md

 **Testing Evidence (Screenshots)**

 Screenshots for required tests are stored in the screenshots/ folder:
-Add a Mobile
-Add an MP3
-Display all gadgets
-Make a call
-Download music
-Compile + run in Command Prompt

 Invalid display number dialog boxes (non-integer and out of range) Use Clear to reset all fields.